keymanapp/help.keyman.com/products/iphone-and-ipad/14.0/basic/using-keyman-browser.md

 title: Using the Keyman Browser - Keyman for iPhone and iPad Help
 ---

-## Keyman for iPhone and iPad: Using the Keyman Browser

 Step 1) Click the Keyman Browser button in the Keyman app

 Step 2) Enter the URL of a website to visit into the address bar, for example **google.com**.
 Keyman Browser will load